Ninetalesgh/dndcampaign/vault/database/spells.md

 A beam of yellow light flashes from you, then condenses at a chosen point within range as a glowing bead for the duration.
 When the spell ends, the bead explodes, and each creature in a radius 4 *(6m)* sphere centered on that point makes a DEX Save.
 A creature takes Fire damage equal to the total accumulated damage on a failed save or half as much damage on a successful one.
 The spell's base damage is 12d6, and the damage increases by 1d6 whenever your turn ends and the spell hasn't ended.
 If a creature touches the glowing bead before the spell ends, that creature makes a DEX Save.
 On a failed save, the spell ends, causing the bead to explode.
 On a successful save, the creature can throw the bead up to 8 *(12m)*.
 If the thrown bead enters a creature's space or collides with a solid object, the spell ends, and the bead explodes.
-When the bead explodes, flammable objects in the explosion that aren't being worn or carried start [burning](conditions.md#burning).
+When the bead explodes, flammable objects in the explosion that aren't being worn or carried start [Burning (2d10)](conditions.md#burning).
 **Using a Higher-Level Spell Slot.** The base damage increases by 1d6 for each spell slot level above 7.
 - **Classes**: Sorcerer, Wizard
 *(Source: PHB'24, page 261)*